 Most of the time, people think about their sex numbers in a very shame-based way, Marin says.
 And that's not beneficial.
 But what if you were looking at the "data" objectively?
 Keeping track of your sexual experiences could actually tell you a lot about the kinds of sex you want to have, and what kinds of people you want to be having them with.
 "That could be really interesting, to take a look at which decisions make you feel really good and healthy and which decisions didn't end up feeling like they serve you," Marin says.
 Much more valuable than the sheer number of people you've slept with, are conversations about the kinds of safer sex practices both you and a new partner use, whether or not you're into monogamy, what your kinks are, and what your sexual boundaries are, Francis says.
 "And if you're talking about someone's sex number but not entering a sexual relationship with that person, then quite likely it isn't any of your business," she says.

 So, instead of doing away with tracking sex numbers, let's take the shame out of it.
 "If we really want to move in a sex positive direction, then it's actually going to be talking more about our sex numbers and having it be something that's out in the open," Marin says.
-You don't have to stop counting unless you want to, just recognise that we can't attach any kind of value (positive or negative) to the number itself.
+You don't have to stop counting unless you want to, just recognize that we can't attach any kind of value (positive or negative) to the number itself.
 Because it's not how many people you've slept with that make you an attentive lover, it's how much you've learned about yourself in the process.